2015: CURRENT CAMPAIGN

 In 2012, a European Cyber Security Month took place as a pilot project across Europe.
 As pilot countries the Czech Republic, Luxembourg, Norway, Portugal, Romania, Slovenia, Spain and the United Kingdom participated in various activities and events throughout October 2012, to raise awareness of cyber security.
 This project was supported by ENISA and the European Commission.To read the synthesis of the results of the first ECSM, please consult the specific page.

-The European Cyber Security Month 2013 took place in October in 27 countries.
-By consulting this report the reader will be introduced to the context of ECSM deployment, the policy context, the stakeholder model of engagement, the activities that were implemented and the results of the fully fledged EU advocacy campaign on NIS topics.
+The European Cyber Security Month 2013 took place in October; by consulting this report the reader will be introduced to the context of ECSM deployment, the policy context, the stakeholder model of engagement, the activities that were implemented and the results of the fully fledged EU advocacy campaign on NIS topics.
 This report presents the model of building together a joint EU advocacy campaign, a campaign on cybersecurity topics of interest for all digital citizens, and at the same time for institutions and Small Medium Enterprises. .

 In 2014 ENISA increased the involvement of the private and public sector in this initiative by working together.
 The priority pillars of the planning:

 The community pinpointed on the agenda the following weekly NIS topics:

 - 1st week: Training employees, targeting public and private organizations;

 - 2nd week: PC and mobile security protection and updates, targeting all digital users;

 - 4th week: Cyber security exercises, targeting technical expertise;